VR company Upload settles sexual harassment suit, though some still feel unsettled

 “When we reflect back on our short history, like any startup, there are things we should have done differently,” Freeman wrote to the startup’s members in an email, obtained by TechCrunch.
 “But we are also very proud of what we have accomplished, and remain tremendously excited about our future.”

-Freeman and Mason faced internal calls to step down following the controversey, sources tell us.
+Freeman and Mason faced internal calls to step down following the controversy, sources tell us.

 In the weeks following the scandal, key investors distanced themselves from the company and its initial plans to raise a VR/AR-focused venture fund.
 SEC documents and a since-deleted company web page confirm the startup was looking to raise a $12 million early stage fund for launch in Q3 of this year.